icann/rdap-conformance-tool/docs/std_95/common_structures.md

 }
 ```
 7. If the JSON name _dsData_ appears, the value shall pass the following:
-    1. The dsData data structure must be a syntactically valid array of JSON objects.
+    1. Test case [-12008](#id-testCase-12008){ #id-testCase-12008 }: The dsData data structure must be a syntactically valid array of JSON objects.
 ``` json
 {
   "code": -12008,